If you would like a printed version of this commentary, check out The Grace Bible series.

 All unrighteousness is sin, and there is a sin not leading to death.

 (a) All unrighteousness is sin.
 If sin is missing the mark, righteousness is hitting the bullseye.
 It’s being in right standing with God because you have received the free gift of his righteousness.
 In contrast, unrighteousness is trying to justify yourself apart from grace.
 It is living in unbelief and without regard for the goodness of God.
 Earlier John said lawlessness is sin (1 John 3:4).
-Lawlessness or immorality are the fruit of unbelief.
+Lawlessness or unrighteousness are the fruit of unbelief.

 (b) A sin not leading to death.
 Sin is destructive, but not always fatal.
 Sin can end your marriage, destroy your family, split your church, and bankrupt your business, but no matter how far you fall God’s desire will always be to give you life.
 Sinning is like sowing death into our lives and families (Rom.
 6:23).
 But the good news is that God gives grace when we sin (Rom.
 5:20).
 God does not punish his wayward children; he woos us back to himself with love.
 It’s his kindness that draws us back to the place of repentance (Rom.
 2:4).